Reyn-Mukai/SDVX/readme.md

 Limitatioons:
 Due to I/O constraints of the Pro Micro, all digital/analog pins are occupied.
 UART pins are also unavailable.
 Due to I/O constraints of the Arduino Micro, UART and I2C are unavailable.
+Due to I/O constraints of the Arduino Leonardo, UART and I2C are unavailable.
+Silk labeled I2C pins are internally conected to digital pins 2/3 are therefore also unavailable.

 Features to be implemented:
 Software reversible X/Y axis movement